souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_U21_SpringMongoDB_NoSQL_WebServices/mongoDBSpringBoot/README.md

 ## Instructions:

 <p align="justify">
 This project outlines the development of a robust <code>RESTful API</code> using the <code>Spring Boot</code> framework in conjunction with <code>MongoDB</code>.
 The primary objective is to create a fully functional backend system capable of managing user data and their associated posts, incorporating features such as <code>CRUD operations</code>, <code>data transfer objects (DTOs)</code>, and <code>exception handling</code>.
 The project will emphasise best practices in software design, including the implementation of a service layer for business logic and a repository layer for database interactions.
-Furthermore, it will explore the use of <code>nested objects</code> and <code>database references</code> to model relationships between users and posts, as well as the implementation of <code>query methods</code> and <code>custom queries</code> for data retrieval.
-The resulting API will provide a comprehensive set of endpoints for managing users, posts, and comments, demonstrating a practical application of <code>Spring Boot</code> and <code>MongoDB</code> in a real-world scenario.
+Furthermore, it will explore the use of <code>nested objects</code> and <code>database references</code> to model relationships between Users and Posts, as well as the implementation of <code>query methods</code> and <code>custom queries</code> for data retrieval.
+The resulting API will provide a comprehensive set of endpoints for managing Users, Posts, and Comments, demonstrating a practical application of <code>Spring Boot</code> and <code>MongoDB</code> in a real-world scenario.
 </p>

 ### Logical Layers: